 Ex.
 When command to turn off the lights from my Apple Watch (incoming hook), MicroBot Push turns off the light.

 - An outgoing hook is an HTTP request that MicroBot Push posts to another app or web service when specific conditions are met.
 When sent, this outgoing hook will trigger an action on another web service or smart device.

 Ex.
 When an event related to MicroBot Push occurs, MicroBot Push posts an HTTP request to xxx (outgoing hook).

 Access webhooks.
-Tap to access your Push's settings, find 'Webhook' in the list of features and tap .
+Tap on the 3 dots [...] at the top right corner to access your Push's settings, find 'Webhook' in the list of features and tap on the 'Webhook' icon.

 Types of webhooks.
 MicroBot Push supports both incoming and outgoing hooks.
 There are 4 different incoming hooks available for MicroBot Push:

 - Press: MicroBot Push pushes and released the button

 - Push: MicroBot Push pushes the button and stays in 'push' position.